 Just measure out 1 cup all-purpose flour and add 1.5 tsp baking powder and 1/4 tsp salt.
 BOOM!
 Self-Rising Flour!

 Now that all my ingredients are ready and the oven is preheating, I get to mixing up my cobbler batter.

-Then I added the milk & self-rising flour and mixed again just until combined.
+Add milk & flour and mixed just until combined.